Nevenall/svelte-app/docs/design.md

 so lets read about pwa and service worker. we can background cache the pages because off line is my goal.

+offline reading
+fast
+how large is an html book? depends on if they are pictures.

+## Service Worker

+1. loads app shell, initial readme/intro page html content, all fonts, and styles.
+2. fetch the rest of the page content into the cache in the background
+3. if a specific page is requested, try checking the server for a more upto date version and fetch it if...otherwise serve from cache.

+occassionally check for an app shell update, becuase that would include new pages or removed pages and that sort of thing.

+pretty straight forward.

+## Nav

+can the functionality of the nav drawer be entirely contained in the component? a button that causes a fly in

+the smaller the screen the larger the percentage the menu can take up. min-width?

+## App bar

+want it to stick to the top and relect theme color. be nice if we can hide it as we scroll down.
+Show it if we scroll up. but has to be smooth and consistent.

+it contains the nav drawer button. maybe a breadcrumb too. especially if we get to parsing individual markdown sections.